Hirusha99/AI-planning/README.md

    ```
 ## Installation of Singularities

+Singularity is a software environment which allows you to downlod, create, modify, and run containers from various sources (including Dockerhub) on a multiuser Linux system.

 What is the purpose of the singularity container?

 Singularity containers let users run applications in a Linux environment of their choosing.
 Possible uses for Singularity on Biowulf: Run an application that was built for a different distribution of Linux than the host OS.
 Reproduce an environment to run a workflow created by someone else.

 ```